artefactual/archivematica-storage-service-docs/administrators.rst

       create it manually and make sure it is writable by the Archivematica user.

+4. If desired, for an AIP storage location choose the replicator location(s).
-4. Save the Location settings.
+5. Save the Location settings.
-5. The new Location will now be available as an option under the appropriate options in the Dashboard, for example as a Transfer location (which must be enabled under the Dashboard "Administration" tab) or as a destination for AIP storage.
+6. The new Location will now be available as an option under the appropriate options in the Dashboard, for example as a Transfer location (which must be enabled under the Dashboard "Administration" tab) or as a destination for AIP storage.